michaelb958/StackExchangeTopbarTools/README.md

     * `.on.floating` and `.on.fullWidth` are executed when the corresponding <code><i>SETT</i>.topbar</code> methods are called.
 Called with one parameter - the corresponding method's return value.

     In all cases, the handler's `this` is set to an object containing the element in question as `elem` and the abstraction object as `object`.

-#### WARNING: Prepending links

-`links.prepend` behaves kinda counterintuitively when passed multiple arguments - when all's said and done, the extra links appear in reverse order (that is, the last argument to `links.prepend` becomes the first link on the RHS).

 ### Link object methods